-The Creative and Therapeutic Arts course has three distinct areas of study – art practice, professional practice placement, and theoretical input.
-You’ll be encouraged to make meaningful connections between each core subject to become a creative arts practitioner.
-Follow Creative and Therapeutic Arts on Twitter and Instagram.
+The Creative and Therapeutic Arts degree has three distinct areas of study - art practice, professional practice placement, and theoretical input.
+You'll be encouraged to make meaningful connections between each core subject to become a creative arts practitioner.

 You will take part in collaborative sessions as well as learn through placements in an educational setting.
 In the final year, you will undertake an independent research project.